||6 1/8x9 1/4

 - Explores why black women are more likely than women of any other race or ethnicity to develop aggressive and fast-growing breast tumors during their childbearing years

 - Author Info

 "An excellent, well-written work for all black women and all health-care professionals who wish to understand better the challenges facing this community."

 "Dr. Holloway has written a thorough and powerful primer for black women who are going through the maze of cancer diagnosis and treatment.
 There is no one straight route in the journey of breast cancer.
 Dr. Holloway acts as a terrific guide."

 "Cheryl Holloway has written a first-person survivor story about breast cancer.
-In describing her experience as a middle-aged, well educated, intelligent, black women she has unwittingly put her finger on the most interesting and exciting aspect of cancer care today.
-Increasing cancer is seen as a unique disease in each patient.
-Human genetics, that of the tumor and the genome of the patient provide for each individual an intimate, personal, and more often customized management plan.
+In describing her experience as a middle-aged, well-educated, intelligent, black woman she has unwittingly put her finger on the most interesting and exciting aspect of cancer care today.
+Increasingly cancer is seen as a unique disease in each patient.
+Human genetics, that of the tumor and the genome of the patient, provide for each individual an intimate, personal, and more often customized management plan.
 Dr. Holloway emphasizes this concept with recognition that black lives face special and particular challenges in the management of their breast cancer.
-From front to back the book is chocked-full of practical suggestions and strategies based on her own experience.
-Her strong faith comes through as a secret weapon to which she turns when things are both under control and at wits end.
-Anyone caring for the African American women with breast cancer whether it be family, friend, spouse or even the health care provider will find something of seminal value in this book."
+From front to back the book is chock-full of practical suggestions and strategies based on her own experience.
+Her strong faith comes through as a secret weapon to which she turns when things are both under control and at wit's end.
+Anyone caring for an African American woman with breast cancer, whether it be family, friend, spouse or even the healthcare provider, will find something of seminal value in this book."